neseilhan/neseilhan/README.md

 Backend Developer
 -----------------
 I continue my software journey, which began in the computer engineering department, as a backend developer, while conducting research on Reinforcement Learning during my master’s degree.
 I plan to publish articles and share my Java projects in the near future.
-Additionally, I am furthering my learning journey in the field of DevOps, exploring tools and methodologies to enhance my expertise in software delivery and infrastructure management.

 * 🌍  I'm based in Türkiye